karlseguin/the-little-redis-book/en/redis.md

 ## About The Author

 Karl Seguin is a developer with experience across various fields and technologies.
-He's an active contributor to Open-Source Software projects, a technical writer and an occasional speaker.
+He's an active contributor to Open-Source Software projects, a technical writer, and an occasional speaker.
 He's written various articles, as well as a few tools, about Redis.
 Redis powers the ranking and statistics of his free service for casual game developers: [mogade.com](http://mogade.com/).

 Karl wrote [The Little MongoDB Book](http://openmymind.net/2011/3/28/The-Little-MongoDB-Book/), the free and popular book about MongoDB.